andrico1234/beautiful-skill-tree/README.md

 You'll need to clone the repo on your local machine and install the dependencies using `yarn`.
 Once the dependencies have been install start the local server.

+If you're using nvm, you can ran `nvm use` to automatically use the version of Node specified in the `.nvmrc` file.

 `git clone https://github.com/andrico1234/beautiful-skill-tree.git`

 `cd ./beautiful-skill-tree`